andredesousa/spring-solr/README.md

 This project template uses **JUnit 5** and **Mockito** to test a **Spring REST API** using **Solr**.
 With the `@SpringBootTest` annotation, Spring Boot provides a convenient way to start up an application context to be used in a test.
-Using the `@DataJpaTest` test slice annotation, you can easily write integration tests for our JPA persistence layer.

 ## Project structure